Ruoyan0103/franken-AL/README.md

 ## Documentation

-A full documentation including several examples is available: [https://csml-iit-ucl.github.io/franken/](https://csml-iit-ucl.github.io/franken/)
+A full documentation including several examples is available: [https://franken.readthedocs.io/index.html](https://franken.readthedocs.io/index.html).

+For a comprehensive description of the methods behind franken, have a look at [the paper](https://arxiv.org/abs/2505.05652).

 ## Install